devobsessed/doqs-generators/README.md

     # NOTE: the username or company name should be "devobsessed"
     yo generator

+    # remove the .git folder from the new generator
+    # this is auto generate by yeoman, we delete it because we are managing this repo as a mono repo and not with git subrepos
+    rm -rf ./generator-doqs-my-new-generator/.git

+    # remove the LICENSE file
+    rm ./generator-doqs-my-new-generator/LICENSE

 There should be a new dir and the root of this repo, your new template files will be placed in `./generator-<mynewgenerator>/generators/app/templates` dir.